-Thus, an article, photo, video, graphic and presentation may be submitted both as part of a package in the News Coverage categories as well as in the appropriate category for an individual (for example, an article in News Writing, a photo in Sports Photography, and a graphic in Informational Graphics).
+Thus, an article, photo, audio file, video, graphic and presentation may be submitted both as part of a package in the News Coverage categories as well as in the appropriate category for an individual (for example, an article in News Writing, a photo in Sports Photography, and a graphic in Informational Graphics).

 Judges will be instructed to evaluate the entire package in the “News Coverage” categories but the individual component in each of the other categories (for example, an article in the Sports Writing category or a video in the Videography category).

-Note, too, that the News Coverage categories have limits on the number of articles, photos, videos and graphics so that the judges are not overwhelmed by the size of an entry.
+Note, too, that the News Coverage categories have limits on the number of articles, photos, videos, audio files and graphics so that the judges are not overwhelmed by the size of an entry.
 It is the entrant’s responsibility to mark the pieces included in the entry or provide a list of the pieces being included so that the scope of the entry is immediately apparent to the judge.
 Don’t make our judges guess what’s part of the entry.

 3. Breaking News Reporting: A single day’s reporting in print and online of one or more pieces of spot news, written under deadline pressure.
-The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos and graphics), plus the presentation either in print or online.
+The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos, audio files and graphics), plus the presentation either in print or online.
 Judged for quality of reporting and concise and comprehensive assembly and presentation of facts.
 Entrants are encouraged to submit a letter describing the deadline pressures and how they were overcome for both online and print.

 4. Explanatory Reporting: A package that examines a significant and complex subject in depth, enabling readers to put news concerning it into a more meaningful context.
-The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos and graphics), plus the presentation either in print or online.
+The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos, audio files and graphics), plus the presentation either in print or online.
 Judged for depth and breadth of reporting, writing quality, timeliness, clarity, completeness, balance and community importance.

 Reporting and writing